Empowering our island communities

 We established the Islands Strategic Group to consider strategic issues affecting the inhabited island communities of Scotland and to ensure greater involvement of the relevant councils in helping to identify and design solutions to the unique needs and challenges these communities face.

-We are bringing forward the Islands (Scotland) Bill to introduce measures to support and help meet the unique needs of Scotland's islands now and in the future.
-The Bill will help to create the right environment for sustainable growth and empowered communities.
+The Islands (Scotland) Act 2018 was granted Royal Assent in July 2018.
+The Act introduces measures to support and help meet the unique needs of Scotland's islands now and in the future.
+It will also seek to help create the right environment for sustainable growth and empowered communities.

 In 2013 Comhairle nan Eilean Siar, Orkney Islands Council and Shetland Islands Council launched the Our Islands - Our Future campaign, which sought to ensure that the needs of island areas were taken into account, and the particular nature of Scotland's three main island areas recognised.
 We formed the Island Areas Ministerial Working Group to consider how Scotland's island areas could be supported and empowered.